Fee tail: Creation

 Nevertheless, landed families commonly sought to establish a means to exercise just such perpetual control over estates of real property disposed of to future generations.
 The means by this was achieved in England from the mid-17th to the mid-19th century was through each successive generation of 'tenants in tail', on coming of age, entering into a strict settlement that converted them into 'tenants for life'.
 In exchange for surrendering the potential for eventually possessing the family estate in fee simple—on the death of the current 'tenant in possession' (usually their father)—the heir to the estate chose rather themselves to become 'tenant for life' with a guaranteed income from the estate sufficient (if possible) to allow them to marry; such that the status of 'tenant in tail' now specified their own future son and heir.
 And should that son come to be born, and to reach legal majority, the process would repeat as 'resettlement'; each time with the legal persons in the entail chain jumping a generation.
-It would always be possible for an heir, as tenant in tail, to refuse to comply with this successive procedure; but without the support of their family, and specifically their father, they faced a long wait before they would be able to access the estate.
+It would always be possible for an heir, as tenant in tail, to refuse to comply with this successive procedure; but without the support of their family, and specifically their father, they faced general disinheritance (other than the entailed estate) and a long wait before they would be able to access the entailed estate.
 Though with the consent of the current 'tenant in possession' the 'tenant in tail' could join in barring the entail through common recovery.